Sir Charles Barry

 This portraitback to top

-The leading architect of his generation, Charles Barry worked mostly in a classical or Italianate style but his major achievement was the Elizabethan-style Houses of Parliament which he designed together with Augustus Welby Northmore Pugin.
+The leading architect of his generation, Charles Barry worked mostly in a classical or Italianate style but his major achievement was the Gothic-style Houses of Parliament which he designed together with Augustus Welby Northmore Pugin.
 In this portrait Barry is shown with a pair of compasses in his hand, resting his elbow on some partly unrolled architectural plans which lie on top of a Gothic-style cupboard.
-The plans presumably relate to the new Houses of Parliament which are seen under construction in the background.
+The plans show the Victoria Tower of the new Houses of Parliament, which can be seen under construction in the background.

 Linked publicationsback to top